 We hope and pray your child enjoys his/her Nursery experience.
-Insha-Allah every effort will be made to ensure quality care and education is provided for your child.
-This handbook has been drafted to give you an insight to life at Nursery.
+Insha-Allah every effort will be made to ensure quality care and education is provided to your child.
+This handbook has been drafted to provide you with an insight to life at Nursery whilst bringing to your attention other important information you need to be aware off.